krismakesstuff/rnbo-step-sequencer/README.md

 TODO:
 -
 - make velocity input somehow
-- trigger sounds
+- the first step is not triggering sounds FIX
-- setup multiple instruments
 - make it pretty